d-herz/breaking-bad-quotes-client/README.md

 <h3 align="left">About this project:</h3>
 <p align="left">
-This is the client-side page for my "Breaking Bad Quotes!"
+This is the client facing page for my "Breaking Bad Quotes!"
 API.
+Built with pure HTML, CSS, and JavaScript.
+This page is integrated with a backend Node/Express server API and MongoDB. <br>

 When you click the 'Get Random Quote' button, a random quote from "Breaking Bad" is pulled from the "Quotes" database and displayed along with a picture of the quoted character.
 </p>

 <p align="left">